geeetansh/xena-designer/README.md

 4. The credit balance is displayed in the UI
 5. Credit usage is tracked in the `user_profiles` table

+## Stripe Integration

+The application integrates with Stripe for payment processing:

+1. **Credit Packages**: Various credit packages are available for purchase
+2. **One-Time Purchases**: Credits can be purchased with a one-time payment
+3. **Checkout Process**: Secure checkout via Stripe Checkout
+4. **Webhook Processing**: Automated credit allocation on successful payment
+5. **Order History**: Users can view their purchase history

 ## Development Setup

 1. Install dependencies: